This post contains affiliate links. Please read our disclosure policy.

 - Egg wash: A wash of egg and water gives this loaf a shiny, golden exterior.

 - Brown sugar for sprinkling: A sprinkling of brown sugar on top of the egg wash elevates this bread.
-It’s like a simpler version of the crumbly topping on my whole grain blueberry muffins recipe.
+It’s like a simpler version of the crumbly topping on my freshly milled blueberry muffins recipe.

 Step 1.
 Preheat oven to 350°F